 This includes but is not limited to the rocking of the pump unit, cleaning/painting/damage to nozzles, tampering/damage of hose, and acts of God.

 What's the Alternative?

-Automist Smartscan was designed to minimise the risk of leaks and minimise the consequential water damage of activation, whilst providing powerful performance (BS8458).
+Automist Smartscan was designed to minimise the risk of leaks and minimise the consequential water damage of activation.
 It activates reliably only when triggered by a double knock alarm.
 Both the detector and the smart scanning head must confirm the presence of a dangerous fire.
-We then target the location of fire with a dense watermist fog, which uses small droplets to absorb the heat of the fire, blocks radiant heat transfer and causes local inerting.
+We then target its location with a dense watermist fog.

 The additional benefit of this low flow requirement is that it can be connected to an existing water main.
 This avoids communal works, the need for tanks or upgraded water supplies.